Preserve Crab Creek

 THE EXPECTED POPULATION

 The green spots in this first map represent permanently protected areas: Pisgah, DuPont, other parkland, and some private land, too.
 Green dotted lines show current and proposed trails.
 Grey represents our five cities: Hendersonville, Flat Rock, Laurel Park, Mills River, and Fletcher.
-Tiny brown spots represent places outside city limits where water and sewer is already installed.
+Brown spots represent places outside city limits where water and sewer is already installed (at least according to publicly available maps, which probably don't reveal all the sewer lines).

 Now take a look at the numbers in the lower left corner of the map.
 The number of new residents expected in Henderson County by 2045 is around 32,000.
 (2045 is the Plan's target date.)
-Interestingly, there's enough vacant land in our five cities and in those small brown spots to accommodate about 95,000 new residents.
+Interestingly, there's enough vacant land in our five cities and in those small brown spots to accommodate more than 80,000 new residents.

 You heard that right.
-Under current zoning, using vacant land in just the grey and brown areas above, we could fit three times the number of new residents that Henderson County is expecting by 2045.
+Under current zoning, using vacant land in just the grey and brown areas above, we could fit more than twice as many new residents as Henderson County is expecting by 2045.
 Of course, not every piece of vacant land can be developed.
-But given that there's enough vacant land in these areas for about 95,000 people, there's likely enough developable vacant land there for the 32,000 new residents expected.
+But given that there's enough vacant land in these areas for more than 80,000 people, there's likely enough developable vacant land there for the 32,000 new residents expected.

 This second map is the same as the one above, plus the light tan shading.
 Light tan represents land intended for development in the map found on page 39 of the draft Comprehensive Plan.
 Using density numbers in the county's map, we can tell that there's enough room on vacant land in light tan areas for about 71,000 people.
-Add that to the roughly 95,000 people who could fit into the grey and brown areas, and the map on page 39 of the draft Comprehensive Plan makes room for a total of about 166,000 new residents.
+Add that to the more than 80,000 people who could fit into the grey and brown areas, and the map on page 39 of the draft Comprehensive Plan makes room for a total of about 152,000 new residents.

 RURAL DENSITIES & COMMERCIAL RESTRICTIONS